lavanyat15/DataAnalytics/(C4)Data Visualise and Analysis/README.md

 Goals :

-Analyse sub-metered household data.
+Analyse sub-metered household data. <br>
-Explore visualizations of the data and then build predictive models that will demonstrate how much power each area could use in a given 30 day period.
+Explore visualizations of the data and then build predictive models that will demonstrate how much power each area could use in a given 30 day period.<br>
 Also provide the client with five energy savings suggestions based on insights that you glean from your analysis.